microsoft/PowerToys/README.md

 #### What is being planned for v0.56

 For [v0.56][github-next-release-work], we plan on finishing up the .NET upgrade path to 6.
 This will require development to migrate to Visual Studio 2022.
-We are also shifting back to a continuous number system versus Odd for main and Even for experimental releases.
+We are also shifting back to a continuous version number system versus Odd for main and Even for experimental releases.

 - .NET 6 upgrade to all available surfaces
 - A Dialog on update making you aware of what has changed.